Echinocereus viridiflorus: Taxonomy

+The species is most closely related to E. chloranthus (Engelm.)
+Haage and E. russanthus Weniger.
+These species share small seeds, basal nectaral tissue, and flowers that are yellow/brown and less than 4 cm in length.

-The taxonomy of the species is uncertain, with authors recognizing several varieties which are sometimes treated as separate species.
+The taxonomy within the species is uncertain, with authors recognizing several varieties which are sometimes treated as separate species.
+New molecular evidence suggests that E. viridiflorus subsp. cylindricus should be recognized as a distinct species because it has different morphology and different numbers of molecular autapomorphies than E. viridiflorus.

 One variety, var. davisii (sometimes called Echinocereus davisii), Davis' green pitaya, is federally listed as an endangered species.
 This taxon is very small, reaching no more than 3 centimeters tall.
 It becomes smaller when water is scarce, withdrawing under the ground, sometimes leaving just some spines sticking out.
-It has yellow-green flowers.
-This rare variety is endemic to Brewster County, Texas, where it grows in beds of Selaginella in rocky soils of novaculite origin.
-There was only one population known as of 1984, and it probably will not expand its range because it is limited to a specific mineral substrate.